MicrosoftMacroAssembler/Minimalist-Driver/README.md

 # Minimalist-Driver
-Minimalist was a spoofing driver using a Registry Callback inspired by me
+Minimalist was a spoofing driver using a Registry Callback for communication inspired by me <br />
+It was exit scammed by oracl a little bit ago <br />